FisherKK/Portfolio/Projects/Dota-Analysis/README.md

 ### Files Overview
 Thinking process preview:
-- [CRISP-DSM pipeline.ipynb](notebook/CRISP-DSM%20pipeline.ipynb) - showcase notebook where the way how data was fetched and how the thinking process during answering business questions looked is presented
+- [CRISP-DM pipeline.ipynb](notebook/CRISP-DM%20Pipeline.ipynb) - showcase notebook where the way how data was fetched and how the thinking process during answering business questions looked is presented

 Backend side: